Complying with your obligations if both credit licensee and AFS licensee

 While there are some similarities between the two regimes, it is also important that you understand where the obligations differ.

-- act in the best interests of the client in relation to any advice given (s961B)
+- act in the best interests of the client in relation to any advice given (section 961B of the Corporations Act)

-- only provide advice to the client if it would be reasonable to conclude that the advice is appropriate to the client (s961G)
+- only provide advice to the client if it would be reasonable to conclude that the advice is appropriate to the client (section 961G of the Corporations Act)

-- if it is reasonably apparent that information about the objectives, financial situation and needs of the client on which the advice is based is incomplete or inaccurate, warn the client that the advice is, or may be, based on incomplete or inaccurate information about the client’s relevant personal circumstances (s961H)
+- if it is reasonably apparent that information about the objectives, financial situation and needs of the client on which the advice is based is incomplete or inaccurate – warn the client that the advice is, or may be, based on incomplete or inaccurate information about the client’s relevant personal circumstances (section 961H of the Corporations Act)

-- if there is conflict between your interests, or those of an associate of yours, and the client’s interests, give priority to the client’s interests when giving the advice (s961J)
+- if there is conflict between your interests, or those of an associate of yours, and the client’s interests – give priority to the client’s interests when giving the advice (section 961J of the Corporations Act).

 As a dual licensee, you are subject to disclosure obligations under both regimes, including requirements relating to: